ClemensElflein/openmower.de/content/en/docs/robot-assembly/prepare-the-parts/prepare-sd-card/_index.md

 # Your Hardware Version (more a firmware version, really).
 Check the OpenMower docs (https://www.openmower.de/docs) for the firmware versions.
 # Supported values as of today:
+# 0_12_X_LSM6DSO: Use this if you have an LSM6DSOTR and have a 0.12.x mainboard.
+# 0_11_X_WT901: Use this if you have an WT901 and have a 0.11.x mainboard.
 # 0_10_X_WT901: Use this if you have an WT901 and have a 0.10.x mainboard.
 # 0_10_X_MPU9250: Use this if you have an MPU9250 and have a 0.10.x mainboard (be aware that there are many fake chips on the market.
 So probably not your hardware version).
 # 0_9_X_WT901_INSTEAD_OF_SOUND: Use this if you have soldered the WT901 in the sound module's slot and have a 0.9.x mainboard.